 A guide to choosing the perfect lighting for your living room

 Welcome to the first instalment of Bombinate's Guides for Lighting your Home.
-This series will be an all inclusive guide to help you find the perfect lighting for every room in your house.
+This series will be a guide to help you find the perfect lighting for every room in your house.
 Lighting can often be a tricky element of your interior to nail as it creates the ambience and feel of your space.
 We'd go as far as to say it's essential, as it enhances your living experience and complements your interior decor, think craftsmanship grade pieces with a timeless aesthetic.

 Let's start with the most loved room of the house, the one where we all spend the majority of our time — the living room.
 It's a place of relaxation, comfort, reading and entertaining, which all require different forms of lighting.
 In this case, layered lighting would work best for this space so you can create the ultimate mood, whatever the occasion.